How to Avoid Common Business Loan Scams

 5. Research Prospective Lenders

 Part of your due diligence on any prospective lenders should be a thorough online search.
-Start with a search engine and type in your lender’s name plus the word “scam”.
-If someone’s been scammed by the lender, this search should help you find it.
+First, we suggest typing your lender’s name plus the word “scam” into a search engine.
+If someone’s been scammed by this lender in the past, this search should help you find out more information.

 6. Don’t Pay Money Upfront